… from TASS, Moscow

 “True, this will not resolve all problems, because politics is involved, but at least it can be started from a stronger position,” Niemoller concluded.

-Posted by Jim W. Dean, Managing Editor on April 4, 2015, With 4386 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on April 4, 2015, With 4401 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.